portainer/dev-toolkit/user-toolkits/alapenna/README.md

 ```
 docker run -it --init \
+    # Expose a few different ports for development
     -p 3000:3000 -p 9000:9000 -p 9443:9443 -p 8000:8000 -p 6443:6443 -p 443:443 \
+    # Access to the local socket to control Docker from within the VSCode terminal
     -v /var/run/docker.sock:/var/run/docker.sock \
+    # The projects are cloned and stored on the host
     -v ~/workspaces/toolkit-workspace:/workspace \
+    # Convenient mount to share files between the host and this container
     -v ~/tmp/dev-toolkit:/share-tmp \
-    -v /opt/dev-toolkit:/opt/dev-toolkit \
     --name portainer-dev-toolkit \
     portainer-dev-toolkit
 ```

 # Post deployment

-A few steps to configure the environment after deployment.
+A few steps to configure the environment after a new deployment or after an update.

 ## Copying SSH keys